 - The baked cake will be brown, risen, firm, and a skewer popped in will come out clean.

-- Leave to cool in the pan for about 10-15 minutes before removing to cool completely on a wire rack.
+- Leave to cool in the pan for about 10-15 minutes before removing to cool completely on a cooling rack.

 Frosting:

-- Either sprinkle with powdered [icing] sugar or prepare a cinnamon buttercream frosting.
+- Either sprinkle with icing sugar or prepare a cinnamon buttercream frosting.

-- For the butter cream frosting add the margarine, icing sugar, cinnamon powder, vanilla, and one tablespoon of water to a mixing bowl.[if preferred omit the cinnamon]85 grams margarine, 225 grams icing sugar, ¼ teaspoon cinnamon powder, 1 teaspoon vanilla essence
+- For the butter cream frosting add the margarine, icing sugar, cinnamon powder, vanilla, and one tablespoon of water to a mixing bowl.[if preferred omit the cinnamon or replace it with ginger powder]85 grams margarine, 225 grams icing sugar, ¼ teaspoon cinnamon powder, 1 teaspoon vanilla essence

 - Using an electric hand whisk whizz the ingredients together for 1-2 minutes until thick and easy to spread over the cake.